Thejus-Paul/bump_gem_version/README.md

 ## Code of Conduct

-Everyone interacting in the BumpVersion project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/thejus-paul/bump_version/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the BumpGemVersion project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/thejus-paul/bump_gem_version/blob/master/CODE_OF_CONDUCT.md).